-Made from scratch with fresh ingredients, these Ricotta and Spinach Scrolls are great savoury breakfast baked goods, appetiser to serve to a party, kids lunchbox meal or to simply enjoy as a snack on the go!
+Made from scratch with fresh ingredients, these Spinach and Ricotta Rolls are great savoury breakfast baked goods, appetiser to serve to a party, kids lunchbox meal or to simply enjoy as a snack on the go!

 For me, nothing tops savoury bakes and pastries when it comes to appetisers and snacks.
 These yeast-based savoury rolls are super fluffy and filled with the classic spinach and ricotta combo - it is a recipe that is sure to be a hit with your guest!